Can I Buy More Than One Travel Insurance Policy for the Same Trip?

 Below are a few scenarios that may arise that could lead to dual travel insurance:

-• Already Covered by Annual Travel Insurance: An annual travel insurance plan is a type of policy that covers individuals for an entire year starting from their purchase date.
-It’s possible for that plan to fall to the back of your mind, and purchase an additional plan by accident.
+- Already Covered by Annual Travel Insurance: An annual travel insurance plan is a type of policy that covers individuals for an entire year starting from their purchase date.
+It’s possible for that plan to fall to the back of your mind, and purchase an additional plan with overlapping coverage periods.

 If you end up purchasing a plan you don’t need, there’s a chance you can “return” the policy and get a full refund.
 Every travel insurance plan listed on Squaremouth has a Money Back Guarantee period.
 During this time frame, typically 10-14 days, you can cancel your policy and get 100% of your premium back.